 Practice Hand Hygiene

 Frequent hand washing, especially before eating or touching your face, can prevent the spread of communicable diseases like colds and stomach viruses.
 Washing hands with soap and warm water for at least 20 seconds after touching door handles, handrails, elevator buttons, or using the bathroom is ideal.
-If soap and water are not available, use a hand sanitizer with at least 60% alcohol.
-Since frequent hand washing and sanitizing can dry skin, keep a cream or lotion nearby to restore moisture.
+It’s also recommended that everyone (young and old) should wash their hands immediately after returning home from somewhere else.
+This minimizes the chances of spreading germs and protects seniors from sickness.

 Exercise